Skip to content

 pnpm silgi prepare

-Yes, support for other Standard Schema compatible libraries besides Zod is being developed.
+Yes, other Standard Schema compatible libraries besides Zod are also supported.

 Can modules or plugins extend my schemas?